 - CSF Training: Sept 21, 2019 – Springfield

 - CSF Training: Oct 5, 2019 – Bennington

 - CSF Training: Oct 5, 2019 – St Johnsbury

 - Computer Science Discoveries (CSD) - For grades 6-10, this six module course can be offered as a semester or year long.
 "Computer Science Discoveries (CS Discoveries) is an introductory computer science course that empowers students to create authentic artifacts and engage with computer science as a medium for creativity, communication, problem solving, and fun."

 - Computer Science Principles (CSP) - For grades 9-10, this year long course can be offered as an AP or non-AP course.
 "The course introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world.
 The AP Program designed AP Computer Science Principles with the goal of creating leaders in computer science fields and attracting and engaging those who are traditionally underrepresented with essential computing tools and multidisciplinary opportunities."

-Both of these opportunities will take place in Burlington on June 24 - 28, 2019.
+- Both CSD and CSP opportunities will take place in Burlington on June 24 - 28, 2019.

-Applications for teachers are now open!
-Applications for facilitators will open in January.
-Please contact us at firstname.lastname@example.org for more information if you have questions.
+- Applications for teachers are now open!
+Apply at code.org/apply Please contact us at email@example.com for more information if you have questions.